 Investment securities available for sale are recorded at fair value on a recurring basis.
 For securities available for sale as well as securities held to maturity, fair value measurement is based upon quoted prices, if available.
-If quoted prices are not available, fair values are measured using independent pricing models or other model-based valuation techniques, such as the present value of future cash flows adjusted for the security's credit rating, prepayment assumptions and other factors such as the New York Stock Exchange, and U.S. Treasury securities that are traded by dealers or brokers in active over-the-counter market funds.
+If quoted prices are not available, fair values are measured using independent pricing models or other model-based valuation techniques, such as the present value of future cash flows adjusted for the security's credit rating, prepayment assumptions and other factors such as credit loss assumptions.
+Level 1 securities include those traded on an active exchange, such as the New York Stock Exchange, and U.S. Treasury securities that are traded by dealers or brokers in active over-the-counter market funds.
 Level 2 securities include mortgage-backed securities issued by government sponsored enterprises and state, county and municipal bonds.
 Securities classified as Level 3 include asset-backed securities in less liquid markets and trust preferred securities.